-Course participation (10%)
+Course participation (20%)

-You are encouraged to participate in this course actively, either in class or on Piazza, ideally both.
+You are expected to participate in this course quite actively, in class and ideally also on Piazza.
 Please ask questions to make sure you understand the lecture materials.
 Piazza participation is encouraged for all students.
-Piazza participation will be especially important for students who are unable to participate in class live due to time zone differences or other obstacles to class participation.
-You will not be penalized if you are unable to attend class live because of these obstacles.
 You are strongly encouraged to not only ask questions on Piazza, but also to provide helpful answers to the questions of your classmates.
-If you participate regularly in one way or another, I will learn your name and count your participation towards your grade.
-Though course participation counts only 10%, from past experience this component has a lot of variation across students and matters significantly for final grades.
+Course participation counts for 20%, from past experience this component has a lot of variation across students and matters significantly for final grades.